luben/zstd-jni/README.md

 License
 -------

-The code for these JNI bindings is licenced under BSD license - the same as the native **Zstd** library.
-See the LICENSE for full copythight and conditions.
+The code for these JNI bindings is licenced under 2-clause BSD license.
+The native **Zstd** library is licensed under 3-clause BSD license with a patent grant.
+See the LICENSE and src/main/native/LICENSE for full copythight and conditions.